armory/docs/content/en/continuous-deployment/plugin-guide/plugin-external-account.md

 ## Release Notes

 * v0.3.0 (01/30/2022)
-  * Update plugin to be compatible with Armory Enterprise 2.28.0 and later
+  * Update plugin to be compatible with Armory Continuous Deployment 2.28.0 and later
   * Added implementation for Docker registry accounts

-* v0.2.0 Update plugin to be compatible with Armory Enterprise 2.27.0 and later (10/29/2021)
+* v0.2.0 Update plugin to be compatible with Armory Continuous Deployment 2.27.0 and later (10/29/2021)

 - v0.1.1 (01/22/2021)